awdtyo/awdtyo/README.md

 ### About Me

 - I’m currently focused on **Deep Learning and Cyber Security**.
+- Deepening my expertise in **Deep Learning architectures** using PyTorch and TensorFlow.
 - Developing intelligent systems for **threat detection, malware analysis, and network security**.
-- Deepening my expertise in **Deep Learning architectures** using PyTorch and TensorFlow.
-- Ask me about **Pentesting, Linux, PyTorch and Deep Learning**.

 ---